garrandall/popular-music-data/tracks/i-get-the-sweetest-feeling-jackie-wilson.md

 The stronger your hold
 The more I need you.
-With ev'ry passing day I love you more in ev'ry way
+With every passing day I love you more in every way

 I'm in love to stay and I wanna say.